wjurden/wjurden/README.md

 📍 I live in the PNW and call Portland, Oregon my homebase

-👟 I work for Nike, Inc. as a Consumer Insights Analyst supporting the Jordan Brand
+👟 I work for Nike, Inc. as a Senior Insights & Analytics Manger supporting the Jordan Brand

 🎓 I'm currently a student at Oklahoma State University | M.S Business Analytics & Data Science